-Post-Emergent Application: Apply Dr. Earth Final Stop Weed & Grass Herbicide or Bonide KleenUp as necessary.
+Post-Emergent Application: Apply Bonide KleenUp as necessary.

 C. CRITTER CONTROL/PREVENTION

 Nothing can be more frustrating than planting a new tree, shrub or perennial and seeing it half eaten the very next day.
 Critter prevention is an important aspect of landscape maintenance and is one of the most difficult.
 A new landscape is an inviting buffet for deer, rabbits, voles, squirrels and chipmunks.
 Preventing these animals from eating your landscape is a challenge and in some cases an impossible job.
 There is no silver bullet that will completely eliminate critters; however, there are maintenance products that will help minimize critter activity in your landscape.
 This could include the use of animal repellents, installation of rabbit fencing, replacement of certain plant species, and potentially hiring an exterminator.
 If critters are a problem, the first step in critter control should be animal repellent.